-Courses in teaching and learning in higher education are offered at LTU.
-The requirement for teaching is an approved course in teaching and learning in higher education.
-The head of department and supervisor, in consultation with the doctoral student, may decide whether a course in teaching and learning in higher education shall be taken as a part of departmental duties or as a course with credits in the programme.
+Courses in teaching in higher education are offered at LTU.
+The head of department and supervisor, in consultation with the doctoral student, may decide whether a course in teaching in higher education shall be taken as a part of departmental duties or as a course with credits in the programme.
 The agreement shall be included in the individual study plan.

 The department administrator is responsible for registering admissions and study results in the student documentation system Ladok.
 Regulations on how the register shall be used can be found in ”Ordinance (1993:1153) on reporting of studies etc. at universities and higher education institutions” .

 The principal supervisor is responsible for the departmental administrator reporting course and thesis credits, study activities and types of support on at least two occasions per year so that the information is registered in Ladok after the end of each calendar half-year.
 100% studies correspond to a workload of 40 hours/week on average during one calendar half-year.
 A non-active doctoral student has 0% activity; an active doctoral student has 1% activity or more.